Andrea Marcato

 Andrea Marcato (born 17 April 1983) is an Italian rugby union coach and former international player.
 He won 16 caps for Italy and played in the 2008 and 2009 Six Nations Championships.

-After the end of his playing career he began coaching as the head coach of Petrarca Rugby, a position held from 2017 to 2024; since then Marcato has been assistant coach of the U-20 Italian national team.
+After the end of his playing career, he began coaching as the head coach of Petrarca Rugby, a position held from 2017 to 2024; since then, Marcato has been assistant coach of the U-20 Italian national team.

 Mainly a fly-half, Marcato also used to play fullback.

 As a player Marcato won 4 Italian championships with Benetton Treviso and also appeared for them in the Celtic League and the Heineken Cup; in 2011 he came back to Italy to newly promoted Calvisano, with which he won the 2011-12 title, his 5th personal Scudetto and 3rd for the club.

-As coach, he won 3 scudetto (2018, 2022 and 2024) and one Coppa Italia (2022), all with Petrarca Padova.

-Since June 2024 he is also assistant coach of the Italy U-20 national team.
+As a coach, he won 3 scudetto (2018, 2022 and 2024) and one Coppa Italia (2022), all with Petrarca Padova.
+Since June 2024, he has also been an assistant coach of the Italy U-20 national team.